 UPDATE: The Court held a hearing on April 27, 2017, and granted Final Approval of the Settlement on that date.
-The Settlement Administrator has received over 135,000 Proof of Claim Forms and is in the final stages of fully processing all of the Claims and calculating the distribution of the net Settlement Funds.
-This work will be completed as promptly as time permits, given the need to investigate and tabulate each Claim.
-At this point, we anticipate distribution to valid Class Member-Claimants to occur in the next few months.
+The Settlement Administrator has received over 135,000 Proof of Claim Forms and has fully processed all Claims and calculated the distribution of the Net Settlement Funds.
+Distribution checks to valid Class Member-Claimants were mailed on November 16, 2017.
 Please notify the Settlement Administrator of any change of address (click 'Contact' at right).
 Thank you for your patience.

 CLASS ACTION SETTLEMENT